netgroup-polito/VPNaaS/README.md

 Docs for the exporter are available [here](https://github.com/kumina/openvpn_exporter).

-My chart also contains some minor tweaks that are used to make it compatible with the exporter, such as adding the `status-version 2` option in the OpenVPN configuration file.
+This chart also contains some minor tweaks that are used to make it compatible with the exporter, such as adding the `status-version 2` option in the OpenVPN configuration file.

-After the chart is deployed and the pod is ready, an OpenVPN certificate can be generated using the following commands:
+After the chart is deployed and the pod is ready, an OpenVPN certificate for a new user can be generated using the following commands:

 ```bash
 POD_NAME=$(kubectl get pods --namespace <namespace> -l "app=openvpn,release=<your_release>" -o jsonpath='{ .items[0].metadata.name }')